-The final stage of the manual is to create a StateInfo.config file, which will be used in the next section to hold the details of the pages and navigation between these pages:
+The final stage of the manual set up is to create a StateInfo.config file, which will be used in the next section to hold the details of the pages and navigation between these pages:

 - Add a new Text File called StateInfo.config file to the Web Project

-- Point the Navigation framework as this file by adding the configuration below into the Web.config file
+- Point the Navigation framework at this file by adding the configuration below into the Web.config file

 <section name="StateInfo" type="Navigation.StateInfoSectionHandler, Navigation"/>